Updated: July 2020

 Meals are served family style among the 32 maximum guests allowed on island, so you get to know tons of new friends.
 It’s a wonderful destination for families with a love of wildlife, science and nature.

+Chattooga isn’t in Florida, but it’s easy to get to!
 Years ago, I took my family whitewater rafting with Wildwater LTD on the Chattooga River on the border of Georgia and South Carolina.
-It was unforgettable!
 This is a must-do for the adventurous family.
 It’s about a 6.5 hour drive to the launch, and rafting excursions are super affordable from between $70-$140 depending on length.
 Rafters can choose between easy rapids up to more challenging Class IV, and there are also canopy tours kayaking clinics and stand-up paddle-boarding.

 To book your Chattooga adventure, click here.